AnuragTheCoder/Aero-management/README.md

 2. Register a new user account or log in with existing credentials.

+3. When You Register You will automatically be redirected to explore page If It shows Error You must reload the page

+4. There is a route /adminpanel which you can access only if you enter admin credentials via logging in

+5. admin Credentials are email=anurag password=anurag

-3. Search for flights by entering the departure and arrival cities, and the desired departure time.
+6. Search for flights by entering the departure and arrival cities, and the desired departure time.

-4. Book a flight from the search results.
+7. Book a flight from the search results.

-5. Manage your bookings by viewing booked flights and canceling if necessary.
+8. Manage your bookings by viewing booked flights and canceling if necessary.

 ## Project Structure